foodora/kong-plugin-jwt-crafter/README.md

 ## Limitations

 Currently, the plugin loads the first HS256 JWT credential of the consumer.
-It does not include other signing algorithms or specifying which JWT credential to use for signing the key.
+It does not include other signing algorithms or a possibility to specify which consumer JWT credential should be used to sign the key if the consumer has multiple credentials.